-I, as you know, have studied and taught the Bible now for more than 35 years and in that time I’ve formed some strong friendships with the congregation of Grace Community Church and friends like you to whom we’ve ministered through the years on Grace To You.
-And as we’ve studied Scripture together, our hearts have certainly been knit together by shared passion for God’s truth.
+I, as you know, have studied and taught the Bible now for more than 35 years, and in that time I’ve formed some strong friendships with the congregation of Grace Community Church and friends like you to whom we’ve ministered through the years on Grace to You.
+And as we’ve studied Scripture together, our hearts have certainly been knit together by a shared passion for God’s truth.

-But like any pastor, there’s also a more personal side that some folks appear to be curious about, legitimate areas about which a pastor and can and perhaps should open up.
-I don’t naturally gravitate toward those things because my own desire is for people to learn to love the Scripture in the glories of Jesus Christ and not me.
+But like any pastor, there’s also a more personal side that some folks appear to be curious about – legitimate areas about which a pastor can and perhaps should open up.
+I don’t naturally gravitate toward those things because my own desire is for people to learn and love the Scripture and the glories of Jesus Christ and not me.

-So, with some reluctance, I admit, but with the urging of several friends, I’ve agreed to spend some time today with my dear friend, Phil Johnson.
-He’s here to sort of interview me and ask the questions that I hope you’ll find interesting and helpful, questions of a more personal nature.
+So, with some reluctance, I admit, but with the urging of several friends, I’ve agreed to spend some time today with my dear friend Phil Johnson.
+He’s here to sort of interview me and ask the questions that I hope you’ll find interesting and helpful – questions of a more personal nature.

-JOHN: Sure, well my Dad, obviously, is still preaching and teaching the Bible in his ninetieth year and has been doing that for about almost 70 years now.
-And was for many of the years, those years, a pastor and evangelist.
-His father, my grandfather, Harry MacArthur, was a pastor.
-He was converted in his twenties.
-He worked for the Canadian Railray...Railway in Calgary, he was chief telegrapher in those days and was converted to Christ and called to ministry.
-So he left Canada, came down to California.
-Attended the Bible Institute of Los Angeles and was trained as a pastor and then went into pastoral ministry.
+JOHN: Sure.
+Well, my dad, obviously, is still preaching and teaching the Bible in his 90th year and has been doing that for about almost 70 years now.
+He was for many of those years a pastor and evangelist.
+His father, my grandfather Harry MacArthur, was a pastor.
+He was converted in his 20s.
+He worked for the Canadian Railway in Calgary.
+He was chief telegrapher in those days and was converted to Christ and called to ministry.
+And so, he left Canada, came down to California, attended the Bible Institute of Los Angeles, was trained as a pastor and then went into pastoral ministry.